-D93054-P81906 KEEP THIS THIS PR OXY CA RD IS V ALID ON Y WHEN SIGNED AND DATED.
-DETACH AN) RETUR N THIS PO RTION C NBRAND, INC. Withhold To withhold authority to vote for any individual e Board of Directors recommends you vote FOR the llowing: All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. \neg • 0 - 1 Election of Directors.
-01) Daniel C, Hillenbrand 02) Nel S, Novich 03) Kimberly K, Ryan 04) Inderpreet Sawhney lection of these Directors is for a three-year term expiring 2026.
-1 e Board of Directors recommends you vote FOR oposal 2. t For Against Abstain The Board of Directors recommends you proposal 4. vote FOR For Against Abst To approve, by a non-binding advisory vote, the compensation paid by the Company to its Named Executive Officers.
-0 0 0 To ratify the appointment of Ernst & Youn Company's independent registered public acc for fiscal year 2023. g LLP as the counting firm 0 0 C NOTE: Such other business as may properly com e before the Every Every Every meeting or any adjournment thereof. a dereie c e Board of Directors recommends you vote ERY ONE YEAR for proposal 3.
-One Year Two Three Abstain To recommend, by a non-binding advisory vote, the frequency of voting by the shareholders on compensation paid by the Company to its Named Executive Officers.
-0 0 0 ase sign exactly as your name(s) appear(s) hereon.
-When ministrator, or other fiduciary, please give full title as such, sonally, All holders must sign.
-If a corporation or partnersh partnership name by authorized officer.
-Joint own ners should d each sign 1
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.
+DETACH AND RETURN THIS PORTION FOR YOUR RECORDS For Withhold For All All All Except To withhold authority to vote for any individual nominee(), mark "For Al Except" and write the number() of the nominee() on the line below.
+HILLENBRAND, INC. The Board of Directors recommends you vote FOR the following: 0 0 0 1.
+Election of Directors 01) Helen W. Cornell 02) Jennifer W. Rumsey 03) Stuart A. Taylor, II Election of these Directors is for a three-year term expiring in 2027.
+For Against Abstain The Board of Directors recommends you vote FOR proposals 2 and 3.
+2. To approve, by a non-binding advisory vote, the compensation paid by the Company to its Named Executive Officers.
+0 0 0 0 0 0 3 To ratify the appointment of Errot & Young LLP as the Company's independent registered public accounting fem for fiscal year 2024.
+NOTE: Such other business as may properly come before the meeting or any adjournment thereof.
+Neare sign exactly as your name(0) appear(0) hereon.
+When signing as attorney, executor, administrator, or other trauciary, please give full the as such.
+Joint owners should each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+UNE BREASE SIGN WITHIN BOXE Signature Goint Owners)